bcaro/wifilightV2-doc/docs/en_US/index.md

 - Xiaomi Mijia WiFi desk lamp with status feedback!
 - Sonoff Basic R3 in DIY mode with status feedback !!
 - Nanoleaf Aurora with status feedback!
 - myStrom products with status feedback
+- Govee products with status feedback !

 Products that may be compatible and not guaranteed: